Skip to main content

 • How it helps: The claim can reduce Rhode Island income tax due or increase a refund.
 If you do not otherwise file a state return, the form instructions say you may file RI-1040H by itself.

-• How to apply: Download the form from the official forms page and file it by April 15, 2026.
-The same instructions say a filing extension for Form RI-1040 does not extend the RI-1040H deadline.
-Phone: 1-401-574-8829, option 3.
+• How to apply: Download the form from the official forms page.
+The 2025 filing deadline was April 15, 2026.
+A filing extension for Form RI-1040 did not extend the RI-1040H deadline.

 • What to gather: Homeowners need a copy of the 2025 property tax bill.
 Renters need three rent receipts or a 2025 lease, plus a HUD statement if in subsidized housing.
 Disabled filers under 65 must attach the required Social Security disability proof.